 Winning Consumer Report’s top placement for reliability, the Kia Niro EV is a car you can count on.
-It’s priced a little higher than the competition at $39,990 but comes with a reputation for reliability and quality production.
+It’s priced a little higher than the competition at $39,450 but has a reputation for reliability and quality production.
 While Kia used to be known as a budget-friendly car company, its vehicles now compete favorably against legacy brands.

-This car is a versatile, all-electric hatchback with a roomy interior and intuitive controls.
-It has a 64 kWh battery that generates 201 horsepower over its 239 driving range, and the car can smoke past many other EVs with a 6.2-second acceleration to 60-mph.
+This car is a versatile, all-electric hatchback with a Smart Power Tailgate and up to 63.7 cu. ft of cargo space.
+It has a 64 kWh battery that generates 201 horsepower over its 253 driving range, and the car can smoke past many other EVs with a 6.7-second acceleration to 60 mph.

 Highlights: Reliable yet powerful, the Chevy Bolt charges quickly and has a large drive range—making it ideal for daily use.